longevityframework/longevity/manual/context/persistent-state.md

 optimistic locking counters, dirty flags, and created/modified columns in there.
 While you will be able to see some of these things when querying your database by hand, in your application, the persistent state is a black box.
-But you can always get at your aggregate with method `get`:
+But you can always get at your persistent object with method `get`:

 ```scala
 val userState: PState[User] = getUserState()
 val user: User = userState.get
 ```

 Your aggregate is immutable and so is the `PState`.
-You "update" an aggregate by creating a new, modified aggregate, for instance with method `copy`:
+You "update" a persistent object by creating a new, modified object, for instance with method `copy`:

 ```scala
 val newTitle = "Dr."